 Surrey Wildlife Trust's work inspiring people to love nature has never been more important.
 If we are to protect nature in the future we have to put people at the heart of it.

-The Surrey Naturalist's Trust was formed on 21st March 1959.
+The Surrey Naturalists' Trust was formed on 21st March 1959.
 Over 50 years later our name may have changed, but the motivation that inspired our founders remains the same.
 Over the years the number of reserves cared for by the Trust has grown steadily thanks to generous gifts of land and the purchase of sites from fundraising.
-In 2002 the Trust also took on Surrey County Council's considerable countryside estate and now employs over 100 members of staff and manages a budget of over £5M - a far cry from our humble beginnings.
+In 2002 the Trust also took on Surrey County Council's considerable countryside estate and now employs over 100 members of staff to care for the countryside and inspire others to do the same - a far cry from our humble beginnings.

 How we're run